 #10: Pretty Links

 Pretty Links is a great plugin for bloggers who use affiliate links to monetize their blog.
-Instead of having a mile long affiliate link, bloggers can create a compact and easy to remember link for the product their marketing.
+Instead of having a mile long affiliate link, bloggers can create a compact and easy to remember links for the product they're marketing.